pimvanpelt/vpp-snmp-agent/README.md

 ## SNMPd config

+This agent is meant to run alongside the snmpd shipped in Debian (Bullseye or Bookworm), called [Net SNMP](http://net-snmp.sourceforge.net/).
+The same snmpd is available in Ubuntu (Focal, Jammy) as well, which should work.

-First, configure the snmpd to accept agentx connections by adding (at least) the following to `snmpd.conf`:
+After installing the snmpd (`apt install snmpd`), configure it to accept agentx connections by adding (at least) the following to `snmpd.conf`:
 ```
 master  agentx
 agentXSocket tcp:localhost:705,unix:/var/agentx-dataplane/master